 Since we’re on the subject of PHP, we’ll take a moment to explore some nuances of its parameter handling.
 The following behaviors have no direct bearing on the HTML injection example, but you should be aware of them since they could come in handy for different situations.

 One idiosyncrasy of PHP is the relation of URL parameters to superglobals and arrays.
 Superglobals are request variables like

 $_REQUEST that contain arrays of parameters.
 Arrays are actually containers of key/value pairs whose keys or values may be extracted independently (they are implemented as an ordered map).

-It’s the array type that leads to surprising results for developers.
-Surprise is an undesirable event in secure software.
+It’s the array type that often surprises developers.
+Surprise is undesirable in secure software.
 With this in mind, let’s return to the example.
 The following link has turned the

 s parameter into an array: